-Colvard Farms Development Company, LLC is applying to Chatham County for approval of a modification to an existing Conditional Use Permit to add approximately 14 acres and 14 lots to the overall master plan with a minimum lot size of 20,000 square feet, side yards at fifteen (15) feet each for a total of thirty (30) feet and rear building setbacks of twenty-five (25) feet.
+Colvard Farms Development Company, LLC is applying to Chatham County for approval of a modification to an existing Conditional Use Permit to add approximately 1 acre and 1 lot to the overall master plan with a minimum lot size of 20,000 square feet, side yards at fifteen (15) feet each for a total of thirty (30) feet and rear building setbacks of twenty-five (25) feet.
 The size of homes in this area would be consistent with others constructed at Colvard Farms.